asmat72/blog_platform/README.md

 # blog_platform
 ## Internboot Task: Blog Platform

-- 📌 Description
+- 📌 Description:
    - This project is a fully functional **Blogging Platform** built using Django, where users can create, manage, and publish blog posts.
 It supports secure authentication, role-based access, and interactive      features for readers.

-- 🚀 Features
+- 🚀 Features:
    - 🔐 Secure sign-up, login, and role-based access (Admin, Author, Reader).
    - 🗂️ Organize posts by **categories** and **tags** for easy navigation.
    - 💬 Readers can **comment** on posts and **like** content.
    - 📊 Admins can manage users, posts, comments, and tags via Django Admin.

-- 🛠️ Tech Stack
+- 🛠️ Tech Stack:
    - | Framework | Language | Database |
    - |-----------|----------|----------|
    - | Django / WordPress | Python / PHP | SQLite / PostgreSQL / MySQL |